Personal Information

 2020-2022

-1. Debasish Mohapatra: Numerical Simulation of Thunderstorm Indices and Lightning over Odisha with WR-Elec Model
+1. Debasish Mohapatra: Numerical Simulation of Thunderstorm Indices and Lightning over Odisha with WR-Elec Model, Currently doing Ph.D. at Department of Geography, Ghent University, Belgium.

 2019-2021